AJ Freund: Crystal Lake boy's public visitation held Friday; father Andrew Freund Sr. appears in court

-The story has deeply moved so many people in the community, which means large crowds are expected.
-Blue ribbons are tied around trees and poles outside the Davenport Family Funeral home.
-Blue was AJ's favorite color.

-Davenport Family Funeral Home and Crematory is located at 419 East Terra Cotta Avenue (Route 176) in Crystal Lake.
-The public is invited to stop by and honor AJ from 1 p.m. to 8 p.m.
+AJ's public visitation is being held from 1 p.m. to 8 p.m. at Davenport Family Funeral Home and Crematory at 419 East Terra Cotta Avenue (Route 176) in Crystal Lake.

 Overflow parking will be at Willow Creek Community Church, 100 South Main Street, Crystal Lake, and bus service will be provided to the funeral home.